Background pattern

 Introduction

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1.What is Aripiprazol Flas Sandoz and how is it used
+1. What Aripiprazol Flas Sandoz is and what it is used for

-2.What you need to know before starting to take Aripiprazol Flas Sandoz
+2. What you need to know before you take Aripiprazol Flas Sandoz

-5.Storage of Aripiprazol Flas Sandoz
+5. Storage of Aripiprazol Flas Sandoz

-6.Contents of the package and additional information
+6. Contents of the pack and other information

-1. What is Aripiprazol Flas Sandoz and what is it used for
+1. What Aripiprazol Flas Sandoz is and what it is used for

 Do not take Aripiprazol Flas Sandoz

-• if you are allergic to aripiprazol or any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to aripiprazole or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor or pharmacist before starting to takeAripiprazol Flas Sandoz.
+Consult your doctor or pharmacist before starting treatment with Aripiprazol Flas Sandoz.

 • irregular and involuntary muscle movements, especially in the face,

-• cardiovascular diseases (heart and circulation diseases), a family history of cardiovascular disease, stroke or "mini" stroke, abnormal blood pressure,
+• cardiovascular diseases (heart and circulation diseases), family history of cardiovascular disease, stroke or "mini" stroke, abnormal blood pressure,

 • blood clots or a family history of blood clots, as antipsychotics have been associated with the formation of blood clots,

-• a history of addiction to gambling.
+• a history of gambling addiction.

 Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
-Possible thoughts and behaviors of self-harm have been reported in patients taking aripiprazol.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.

 Your doctor may consider adjusting or interrupting the dose.